 Using orbs in your pipelines can save a lot of time.
 In this example, creating and adopting the orb to test the node app means using just the

-Enterprise customers have hundreds of thousands of CI/CD pipelines and that means configuration files to match.
+Enterprise customers have hundreds or thousands of CI/CD pipelines, and that means configuration files to match.
 Using orbs can help companies of this size ensure their pipelines and config files stay reliable and efficient at scale.